Blanche Vinacke MacFalls Hord died in peace in her sleep at home in Fort Walton Beach, FL on

 Services will be held at St. Simon’s On the Sound Episcopal Church, 28 Miracle Strip Pkwy., SW, Fort Walton Beach, FL on Monday, January 20, 2020, officiated by The Right Rev. Russell Kendrick, Bishop of the Episcopal Diocese of the Central Gulf Coast.
 The family will receive visitors at 12:00 PM at the church with services at 1:00 PM, followed by interment at Beal Memorial Cemetery.

-To send flowers to Blanche's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Blanche M. Hord, please visit our floral store.